leowyy/leowyy.github.io/_posts/2019-10-6-inductive-bias.md

 incorporating into our learning algorithms.
 Love them or hate them, inductive biases continue to guide many important research directions.

 #### ML theory through the lens of inductive bias
 1. Inductive bias of deep convolutional networks through pooling geometry.
-Cohen & Shashua.
-ICLR, 2017.
+Cohen & Shashua. *ICLR*, 2017.

 #### Novel forms of inductive bias
 1. Attention is all you need.
 Vaswani et al. *NeurIPS*, 2017.